 Add our bi-annual AC service agreement for the summer and winter for only $190.00.

-- Inspection & cleaning of condenser unit coils.
+- Inspection and cleaning of condenser unit coils.

-- Inspection of the evaporator coil; spraying of non-rinse cleaner on the coil.
+- Evaporator coil inspection and spraying of non-rinse cleaner on the coil.
 (Does not include cleaning overly dirty coil; an additional cost would apply.)

-- Inspection of AMP draw on motors, heater strips & compressors.
+- Inspection of AMP draw on motors, heater strips, and compressors.

-- Inspection of belts; tightening if necessary.
+- Belt inspections; tightening if necessary.
 (Does not include belt replacement; an additional cost would apply.)

 - Inspection of refrigerant pressures.
 (Does not include the cost of freon; an additional cost would apply.)

-- Inspection and clearing of drain lines; pouring of cleaner down drains.
+- Drain line inspection and clearing; pouring of cleaner down drains.

-- Inspection of emergency pans; vacuuming of pans if water present.
+- Emergency pan inspection and vacuuming of pans if water present.

 - Inform customer of any work needed to maintain system efficiency.